Chindhu-Alagappan/Predicting-Hospital-Readmissions/README.md

 ## Introduction
 The primary goal of this project is to build a predictive model that can identify patients who are at high risk of hospital readmission within 30 days after their initial discharge.
-This project aims at ETL of data from the csv file, Cleaning, Performing EDA, Data Visualization, Feature Extraction and Classification Model Building using the Machine Learning algorithms available.
+This project involves ETL of data from the csv file, cleaning, performing EDA, data visualization, feature extraction and classification model building using the machine learning algorithms available.

 ## Table of Contents
 1. Pre-requisites